 2 Make haste slowly

-It is during rest, not running, that your body adapts to training, becoming fitter and stronger.
-If you don’t take enough rest, then you are never allowing your body to adapt fully and you won’t reap the full benefits of your training.
-That’s why it is best to schedule in rest days – and recovery weeks – right from the outset.
+It is during rest, not running, that your body adapts to your training, becoming fitter and stronger.
+If you don’t rest enough, then you’ll never allow your body to adapt fully and reap the full benefits of your training.
+That’s why it is best to schedule in rest days – and recovery weeks – from the outset.

 You also need to take regular recovery weeks (every three to five weeks), where you scale back your mileage.
 I often do this by omitting the long run or reducing the volume of higher-intensity sessions.
 These cutback weeks allow you to recuperate physically and mentally.

-I do a ‘body scan’ to mentally check my form every mile or so when I’m running.
+I do a mental ‘body scan’ to check my form every mile or so when running.
 Are my shoulders hunched?
 Has my leg lift become a shuffle?
 Are my feet landing heavily?
-Even if you start off running with good technique, it’s likely to deteriorate as you become tired.
-A body scan will help you to maintain awareness and make any necessary adjustments.
+Even if you start off running with good technique, it’s likely to deteriorate as you tire.
+A body scan will help you maintain awareness and make any necessary adjustments.

 6 Stay strong